janurskremer/jankremer.eu/content/about/_index.en.md

 ---
-title: Über mich
+title: About me
 date: 2022-04-16
 draft: false
 ---
-Mein Name ist Jan Kremer.
-Ich bin 25 Jahre alt und studiere Pharmazie an der Uni Regensburg.
-Nebenher lerne ich, wie man Webseiten erstellt und wie man Apps in Swift programmiert.
+My name is Jan Kremer.
+I'm 25 years old and I study pharmacy at University of Regensburg.
+Alongside that I'm learning to build websites and programming Swift apps at the moment.

-Wenn ich nicht gerade lerne, mache ich gerne Sport, vor allem Laufen, Skifahren und Radfahren.
+When I'm not studying nor programming, I like doing sports, mainly running, skiing and biking.

-## Kontakt
+## Contact

-### E-Mail
+### Email

 [mail@jankremer.eu](mailto:mail@jankremer.eu)